SyedAsadRazaDevops/How-To-Install-MySQL-on-Ubuntu-20.04/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH auth_socket;
 ```
 This will mean that you can once again connect to MySQL as your root user using the sudo mysql command.
+## - Apply Security

+you can run the **"mysql_secure_installation"** command without issue.
+Choose one of the three levels of password validation:

+0 - Low.
+A password containing at least 8 characters.
+1 - Medium.
+A password containing at least 8 characters, including numeric, mixed case characters, and special characters.
+2 - Strong.
+A password containing at least 8 characters, including numeric, mixed case characters, and special characters, and compares the password to a dictionary file.

 ## — Testing MySQL